 About Our Organization

-· Murfreesboro Homeschoolers, abbreviated to MHS, began organizing in March 2015.
+- Murfreesboro Homeschoolers (MHS) began organizing in 2015.

-· MHS clubs are led by parents or tutors and are FREE for paid active members.
-They are geared towards children 4 to 10 years old (unless noted).
+- MHS clubs are led by parents or tutors and are FREE for paid active members.
 Some clubs may require a supply fee or specific supplies or materials to complete activities.

-· Drop-off students 11 years and older must be registered for a class or study hall for every hour they are on site at MHS.
+- Drop-off students 11 years and older must be registered for a class, study hall or supervised lunch for every hour they are on site at MHS.

 Membership & Volunteer Requirements

-· Parents/Guardians have the opportunity to sign up for their preferred positions during the registration process.
-However, MHS reserves the right to switch your positions if there is a more pressing need in the community.
+- Parents/Guardians have the opportunity to sign up for their preferred volunteer positions during the registration process.
+However, MHS reserves the right to switch your position if there is a more pressing need in the community.

-· Parents/Guardians who wish to have the flexibility to Drop-off their students and participate as their schedules allow pay additional drop-off fee(s) and are not required to do volunteer hours.
+- Parents/Guardians who wish to have the flexibility to Drop-off their students and participate at MHS as their schedules allow pay additional drop-off fee(s) and are not required to do volunteer hours.
 However, we appreciate help and encourage participation whenever you are on site.

-- Annual Family Membership Fee (Required to Register for Classes & Clubs): This fee pays for expenses including but not limited to insurance, marketing, tax preparation and administration.
+- Annual Family Membership Fee (Required to Register for Classes & Clubs): This fee pays for expenses including but not limited to insurance, marketing and administration.

-- Boys & Girls Club Fee (Required for children 5 years & older on site Mondays & Fridays): This fee goes directly to the Boys & Girls Club of Rutherford County for use of their space.
+- Boys & Girls Club Fee (Required for children 5 years & older on site Mondays & Fridays): This fee goes directly to the Boys & Girls Club of Rutherford County for use of their facility.

 - Returned Check Fee: $25 - First Returned Check, $35 - Any Additional Returned Checks